 All survey responses are kept completely confidential.

-During the challenge, you’ll get emails that remind and invite you to record what you felt grateful for recently.
+During the challenge, you’ll receive emails that remind you and invite you to record what you're grateful for recently.

-For the 10-day intensive, you’ll get an email daily on weekdays for 2 weeks.
+For the 10-day intensive, you’ll receive a daily email on weekdays for 2 weeks.
 For the 21-day challenge, you’ll get an email every other day for 3 weeks.

 Each time you make an entry in your online gratitude journal, you can choose to keep that entry private (seen only by you) or make it public.